Syracuse Hong Kong Center mailing address

 We recommend that you bring your own computers.
 Ensure that your computer will work on 220/240-volt, 50-cycle current.
 If your computer only works on 110/120-volt, 60-cycle current, you will need an adapter/converter.
 These are available from most local electronics stores or can be purchased once you arrive in Hong Kong.

-Students have access to CityU’s Computing Service Center, which provides approximately 900 computers.
-The center is open from 8:30 a.m.-11:00 p.m. every day.
-Each apartment will have WiFi and there are also local commercial establishments where you can pay to use computers with Internet access.
-You can also enjoy Eduroam WiFi service at the local university campus by logging in with your Syracuse email account.
+Students have access to CityU’s Computing Services Center, which provides approximately 900 computers.
+The center is open from 8:30 a.m.-10:00 p.m. every day.
+Each apartment will have WiFi.
+Eduroam WiFi service is available on campus by logging in with your Syracuse NetID.

-There are two options for student cell phone use in Hong Kong:
+There are two options for cell phones in Hong Kong:

-You can also bring your own unlocked cell phone from the United States.
-Once you arrive you can purchase a SIM card at a 7-Eleven convenience store and a telephone number is provided.
+- You can also bring your own unlocked cell phone from the United States.
+Once you arrive you can purchase a SIM card at a convenience store and a new telephone number is provided.
 You will also need to purchase a prepaid calling card.

-Because making and receiving international calls on a cell phone will incur expensive charges, consider using services such as Skype to speak with your friends and family in the United States.
+Because making and receiving international calls on a cell phone will incur expensive charges, consider using services such as Skype, WhatsApp or WeChat to speak with your friends and family in the United States.
+Other alternatives would be to chat through iMessage, GroupMe, WhatsApp, or Facebook Messenger, which also offer free messaging as long as the phone is connected to WiFi.

 You will find that you will use cash more frequently in Hong Kong than you do in the United States.
-While most businesses in Hong Kong accept Visa/MasterCard and American Express, there is often a minimum purchase required.
-Therefore, you will use cash more frequently for smaller purchases and your credit card for larger purchases.
+While most businesses in Hong Kong accept Visa, MasterCard, American Express and Union Pay, there is often a minimum purchase required.
+Therefore, you will use cash more frequently for smaller purchases or at small vendors and your credit card for larger purchases or at large stores.
+You can also request your credit card company to issue a card with Visa payWave or Mastercard PayPass function.

 There is a Hang Seng Bank branch located on the CityU campus.
-Branch offices of common U.S. banks such as HSBC, Bank of America, and Citibank are located off campus.
+Branch offices of common U.S. banks such as HSBC and Citibank are located off campus.

 Syracuse Hong Kong Center students must be registered for coursework in each of the three modules: Module A – the Signature Seminar, Module B – a ten-week period of intensive classroom instruction, and Module C – a five-week period devoted to credit-bearing independent research or an internship worth three credits.
 All undergraduate students are required to enroll on a full-time basis (a minimum of 12 credits for undergraduates), including up to 13 Module B credits.
 The maximum undergraduate credit load for all three modules is 19 credits.